workerb-io/meta-json-generator/README.md

         new WBMetaJsonGenerator({
             package: "<package name>",
             packageDescription: "<package descrition>"
-            folderDescription: {
+            folderDescriptionList: [
-                "/boards": "Display all the boards!",
+                { path: "/boards", description: "Display all the boards"}, { path: "/boards/option/lists", description: "Display all the lists of the board"}
-                "/boards/option/lists": "Display all the lists of the board" }
+            }
         })
     ]